 How do I protect myself against asthma triggers from pets?

 It is best not to own any pets if you or your child is highly allergic.
-Definitely avoid pets that have been shown to cause allergies.
+Definitely avoid pets that have been shown to cause allergies in your child.

 Long visits to friends and family who own pets should be avoided.
 If you do visit, make sure you or your child takes asthma medicines before the visit.
 Exposure to the pets should be kept to a minimum when visiting.